volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ```

 Since we made three separate requests, the responses predictably came back in different formats.
-We have at least three possible solutions to this problem.
+We have at least one simple and fast solution to this problem.
-Can you guess the simplest one?
+Can you guess which one?
 That's right, let's throw even more AI at it.
 More and more AI!
 Alright, let's not get carried away.
 For now, we can just add one more request.